Fundamental British Values

 Respect is a core value at Thameside.
 It is one of our school rules, one of the ‘5Rs’ as well as being a fundamental British Value.

 Children learn that their behaviours have an effect on their own rights and those of others.

 All members of the school community (pupils, staff, governors, parents and visitors) are expected to treat each other with respect.

 Tolerance of those of different faiths and beliefs

 Children are taught to regard people of all faiths, races and cultures with respect and tolerance.

 Through RE, assemblies, Philosophy for Children, and PHSE children learn about a range of faiths, religions and cultures.
-The school follows the Oxfordshire RE syllabus.
+The school delivers RE via the 'Discovery RE' Scheme of work.

-Other cultures are celebrated through topics, books, special events and our involvement in the Global Learning
+Other cultures are celebrated through topics, books and special events throughout the year.